This programme has been paused and the next student intake will be SEPTEMBER 2022

 A science subject is not a requirement for this course.

-On completion of the BSc.
-Applied Archaeology you will be a qualified Archaeologist.
-Graduates from the programme work in a wide variety of workplace sectors including:
+On completion of the BSc. in Applied Archaeology, graduates work in a wide variety of workplace sectors including:

 - Archaeological excavation and fieldwork